benitolopez/p/README.md

                    default '~/.projects'
 _P_OPEN_FUNC     # function used to open the project with
                    your default editor, default '$EDITOR .'
-_P_GO_FUNC       # function used to open a new shell window in the project directory
+_P_GO_FUNC       # function used to go to the project directory
-                   default 'gnome-terminal --working-directory=/path/to/project/'
+                   default 'cd /path/to/project/'
 ```

 ## License